-Jones appearing later as a guest star in many British series including and Midsomer Murders (2004).
+Jones appeared later as a guest star in many British series including Midsomer Murders (2004).
 He also starred as a number of characters in Heartbeat (1993-2009) and Casualty (2004).
-However after checking out his filmography, these my two favourite films from this actor…
+However, after checking out his filmography, these are my two favourite films from this actor…

 Juggernaut Official Trailer #1 – Anthony Hopkins Movie (1974) HD, Movieclips Classic Trailers

 Juggernaut (1974) or Terror on the Britannic – as it’s also known – was a timeless British disaster film with a cast including Richard Harris, Anthony Hopkins (Jones also worked with him in All Creatures Great and Small the following year), Omar Sharif, Shirley Knight, Simon MacCorkindale and Roy Kinnear.

 The 1974 film tells of a blackmailer calling himself “Juggernaut” (and this has to be the coolest name ever for a blackmailer) a blackmailer, who requests 500,000 quid or he will set off seven bombs on board the Britannic cruise boat.

 He has even rigged up a few bombs just to go off to show he means business.
 The blackmailer saying once he receives the requested ransom money he will mansplain how to disarm those bombs.
 With 1200 passengers on board it’s a race against time.